nachovizzo/saxpy_openacc_cpp/README.md

 # Saxpy C vs C++ Using OpenACC

 This is just a small example of how **I** think you should be using C++ over C even when working with HPC applications, using OpenACC.
-This is still work in progress and there are no guarantees.
+I strongly believe that one should do the things that would like the world to be doing, and for me, this is one of them :).

 ## Why C++

 Well, you better check my [C++ Course FAQ](https://www.ipb.uni-bonn.de/teaching/cpp-2020/faq/)

-## What do you preffer?

-You can check the 2 examples and let me know which one is more readable for you

 ## What do I need to build this project?